i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

                                   SessionConfig, to declare intent and check support.
                                   See proposals 144 and 145.

-  i2cp.leaseSetOfflineExpiration=nnn          The expiration of the offline signature, 4 bytes,
+  i2cp.leaseSetOfflineExpiration=nnn          The expiration of the offline signature, ASCII,
                                               seconds since the epoch.

   i2cp.leaseSetTransientPublicKey=[type:]b64  The base 64 of the transient private key,